Canon T3 vs Olympus E-PL7

 It is notable that the E-PL7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the T3 does not offer wifi capability.
+In contrast, the T3 does not provide wifi capability.

 Both the T3 and the E-PL7 have been discontinued, but can regularly be found used on eBay.
 The T3 was replaced by the Canon T5, while the E-PL7 was followed by the Olympus E-PL8.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.